mattvoss/anz.casclient/README.rst

 Comparison with CAS4PAS
 =======================
-CAS4PAS is the first(if not the only)CAS client used in Zope world, but it has only implemented partial CAS
+CAS4PAS was the first (if not the only) CAS client used in Zope world, but it only partially implemented the CAS
-`protocol <http://www.jasig.org/cas/protocol>`_, so comes anz.casclient.
+`protocol <http://www.jasig.org/cas/protocol>`_, hence anz.casclient.

-anz.casclient have some advantages:
+anz.casclient has some advantages:

 - anz.casclient provides full CAS 1.0/2.0 protocol implementation.
-- anz.casclient implemented Single-Sign-Out.
+- anz.casclient implements Single-Sign-Out.
-- anz.casclient provides a framework that similar as the official java client implementation, this will make it easy to follow the evolution of CAS client.
+- anz.casclient provides a framework similar to the official java client implementation, which will make it easy to follow the evolution of CAS client.

 Requirements
 ============
 - Plone 3 or Plone 4
-- ZODB3>=3.8.3 (test under 3.8.3 only)
+- ZODB3>=3.8.3 (tested under 3.8.3 only)
-- zope.proxy>=3.4.1 (test under 3.4.1 only)
+- zope.proxy>=3.4.1 (tested under 3.4.1 only)
 - zope.bforest

 Installation